 How Long Will It Take To Charge The Azeus Battery With A Solar Panel?

-Since both Azeus models have a 30W input limit, it would take almost six hours to charge the 178Wh with one of the panels above, and it would take a little more than eight hours to charge the 250Wh from empty to full.
+Since both Azeus models have a 30W input limit, it would take almost six hours to charge the 178Wh with one of the panels above, and it would take a little over eight hours to charge the 250Wh from empty to full.

-You could possibly speed up the charging by using the USB C input at the same time.
-The panels I listed above have USB ports so if you have a cable for it, it could be worth a try.
+You could speed up the charging by using the USB C input at the same time.
+The panels I listed above have USB ports, so if you have a cable for it it could be worth a try.

 If you only use the USB C port to charge the battery, it would take almost 12 hours to charge the 178Wh model, and almost 17 hours to charge the 250Wh model.

 How Can I Improve The Charging Speed When Using A Solar Panel?